What is Jason Sudeikis' Net Worth and Salary?

-Early Life: Daniel Jason Sudeikis was born on September 18th of 1975 in Fairfax, Virginia.
+Daniel Jason Sudeikis was born on September 18th of 1975 in Fairfax, Virginia.
 Born with anosmia, Jason lacks a sense of smell.
 Both of his parents were involved in the travel agent business at the time of his birth.
-His uncle is George Wendt, who is known for playing the role of Norm Peterson on the series "Cheers."
+His mother's younger brother is actor George Wendt, who is known for playing the role of Norm Peterson on the series "Cheers."
 Jason was raised in Overland Park alongside his two sisters.
 After graduating from high school, Jason attended Fort Scott Community College on a basketball scholarship but dropped out to pursue a career in entertainment.

 In 2007, Sudeikis kicked off his film career with three roles in different movies.
 These films were "Watching the Detectives," "The Ten," and "Meet Bill."
 Next year, he followed up with roles in movies like "What Happens in Vegas" and "The Rocker."
 That year, he also booked a voice acting role in the video game "Grand Theft Auto IV."
 After joining the cast of the web-series "The Line," Jason booked roles in two 2010 films: "The Bounty Hunter" and "Going the Distance."
 From 2009 to 2013, he voiced numerous characters on the animated series "The Cleveland Show."